dokutan/bf-codegen/constants/README.md

 ## inc2-n.jl
 Searches for the optimal parameters i1,a1 for all possible il,al to increment a cell with one loop: `i1 > il [ < a1 > al ]`.
-Similar to inc2.jl, without the initial value of the loop counter L, the loop counter must always be initialized as 0 instead.
+Similar to inc2.jl, without the initial value of the loop counter L, the loop counter must either be initialized as 0, or an il chosen to make use the initial value.
 Intended to make building programs that increment multiple cells easier.

 ### Output